joereith/gr-multi_print/README.md

 # gr-multi_print
-gr-multi_print is a GNURadio OOT module that allows to connect to any block typ and print its output.
+gr-multi_print is a GNURadio OOT module that allows to connect to any block type and print its output.

 ### Building project ###
 ```bash